CevdetTufan/SolidPrinciplesDemo/README.md

 The IPrinterIsp, IScannerIsp, and IFaxIsp interfaces are implemented to the MultifunctionPrinter class, which includes the methods it needs.
 Thus, the client isn’t forced to implement methods it doesn’t need.

+Dependency Inversion Principle

+High-level modules should not depend on low-level modules.
+Both should depend on abstractions.
+In the SolidPrinciplesDemoDip example, the PaymentProcessorViolated class depends the CreditCardPayment class and the PayPalPayment class.
+The PaymentProcessorViolated is tightly coupled to the specific payment method classes, CreditCardPayment and PayPalPayment, which violates the Dependency Inversion Principle.
+The PaymentProcessor class depends the IPayment interface which adhere DIP and high level class is low-coupled to low-level class.